TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 23/Numbers 23.24.md

 ---

-Behold, the people riseth up as a lioness, And as a lion doth he lift himself up: He shall not lie down until he eat of the prey, And drink the blood of the slain.
+Behold, the people rises up as a lioness, As a lion he lifts himself up.
+He shall not lie down until he eat of the prey, and drinks the blood of the slain."